yiiihao/coms4111-project1/part2.md

 Submit **via Gradescope** a pdf report containing:

-* your UNIs;
+* your UNIs, and the UNI used to create the schema on the course database server (no need to send your password);
-* the UNI used to create the schema on the course database server (no need to send your password);
+* your latest ER diagram;
-* the CREATE commands you used to create the SQL tables (make sure they are consistent with your database! you will lose points if not);
+* the CREATE commands you used to create the SQL tables.
+Note that we will mainly grade the SQL schema and implementation in the database, and the CREATE commands here are for reference.
+Make sure that the CREATE commands are consistent with your database! you will lose points if not.
 * the 3 interesting queries you created, along with a short description for each of them;
 * descriptions of any changes to the application, data modeling, or schema that you have made since Part 1 of the project.
 Remember to have short explanations for why you made those changes.